 If you think that you have oily skin, pay particular attention to your T-Zone, the region of the face that consists of your forehead, nose, and chin.
 The T-Zone tends to produce more oil than other areas of your face.
 If you have oily skin, this area and other areas of your face may look shiny or greasy.

 On the other hand, if you notice that only your T-Zone is oily, but other areas of your face—like your cheeks—are dry or normal, you likely have combination skin.
-Depending on your skin type, you can look for specific skincare products that are catered to what your skin needs.
+Depending on your skin type, you can find the best products for combination skin or oily skin catered to what your skin needs.

 Why is your skin oily?
 Oily skin, at its core, is often caused by an overproduction of sebum (or oil).
 Your sebaceous glands produce this sebum all over your skin, and especially on your face, to keep your skin moisturized and healthy.
 Sometimes, though, your sebaceous glands may produce an excess amount of sebum, leading to oily skin.